The graduate in your life survived high school. Yeah!!

 - Netflix account.
 “All work and no play … ,” as they say.
 Your grad will enjoy a night off to catch a good movie anywhere on any device.

-- Noise canceling headphones.
+- Earbuds and headphones.
 Help him/her block out the annoying trombone player down the hall or the party animals upstairs.

 - Car jump starter kit.
 A dead battery.
 It can happen.
 Be the hero and get your grad prepared.